DevicePilot/devicepilot-js/README.md

 ### Documentation

-For more information about using DevicePilot, checkout: https://help.devicepilot.com/
+For more information about using DevicePilot, check out: https://help.devicepilot.com/